jbqueru/djaybee40/README.md

 I got a loaner [TI 99/4A](https://en.wikipedia.org/wiki/TI-99/4A) before my family bought our own CPC, our first computer.
-I quickly realized that BASIC was not enough to rival commercial games, and I learned of a "mythical assembly" language that was much faster than BASIC.
+I quickly realized that BASIC was not enough to rival commercial games, and I learned of a mythical "assembly" language that was much faster than BASIC.
 I eventually managed to import some assembly documentation from England (this was way before anything was available online) and did put together a few assembly instructions, but the lack of tools